Early Childhood Memories - Part III

 Christ!"
 And I agreed, as was customary: "Forever be blessed!"

-And one more chapter had been closed.
+One more chapter had been closed.
 One more page turned.

 Stay tuned...